 We have funded scholarships and awards for many years giving away almost one hundred thousand pounds and we have recently added more avenues for you to pursue.
 There is the Trenchard Cox Art History Scholarship, The AHA Musical Scholarship and the AHA Awards Process.

 AHA offers Free Gallery Sessions in order that you can see AHA in action and we can get to know you.
-Come and see especially selected artefacts at The National Gallery, The British Museum and Tate Modern.
+Come and see specially selected artefacts at The National Gallery, The British Museum and Tate Modern.
 We are also offering essential interview practice for a small charge.

 We also sponsor other prizes, such as SpoKe and ARTiculation, a full list of which is on our Art History Resources page.
-Furthermore, we are sponsors of Easel, an organisation that help those looking for employment in the art world, and we are associates of Art History Matters which sets out to actively promote Art History.
+Furthermore, we are sponsors of Easel, an organisation that helps those looking for employment in the art world, and we are associates of Art History Matters which sets out to actively promote Art History.

 Beyond the above, there are Trusts and granting bodies who can help match fund scholarships and awards which you have won.
-See our Art History Resources Page.
+See our Art History Resources page.